Skip to main content

 • Always show your working, even when using the formula sheet

-The GCSE maths formula sheet is a helpful resource, but it’s not a crutch.
-Master the fundamentals that aren’t on the sheet, know when to reference what is on the sheet, and you’ll be ready to tackle any question your exam throws at you.
+The GCSE maths formula sheet is a helpful resource.
+It’s not a crutch.
+Master the fundamentals that aren’t on the sheet, know when to reference what is on the sheet, and you’ll be ready for whatever your exam throws at you.

 Ready to put these strategies into practice?